JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 It wouldn't occur to us to listen to a symphony starting at anything other than the beginning. _The Urantia Book_ is a symphony and should be enjoyed from the beginning.
 We want as proof of this the following clarification provided by the Divine Counselor.

 > The human mind would ordinarily crave to approach the cosmic philosophy portrayed in these revelations by proceeding from the simple and the finite to the complex and the infinite, from human origins to divine destinies.
-But that path does not lead to *spiritual wisdom.* Such a procedure is the easiest path to a certain form of *genetic knowledge,* but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny.
-[UB 19:1.5](/en/The_Urantia_Book/19#p1_5)
+But that path does not lead to *spiritual wisdom.* Such a procedure is the easiest path to a certain form of *genetic knowledge,* but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny. <a id="s121_453"></a>[UB 19:1.5](/en/The_Urantia_Book/19#p1_5)

-> “Therefore, because of these and for still other reasons, do we employ the technique of approaching man and his planetary problems by embarkation on the time-space journey from the infinite, eternal, and divine Paradise Source and Center of all personality reality and all cosmic existence.”
-[UB 19:1.12](/en/The_Urantia_Book/19#p1_12)
+> “Therefore, because of these and for still other reasons, do we employ the technique of approaching man and his planetary problems by embarkation on the time-space journey from the infinite, eternal, and divine Paradise Source and Center of all personality reality and all cosmic existence.” <a id="s123_294"></a>[UB 19:1.12](/en/The_Urantia_Book/19#p1_12)

 This is therefore how the Revealers present the Papers, starting with God, the central universe and the superuniverses (Paper 1 to 31) then continuing at the level of the local universe (32 to 56), then at the level of our planet and its history (from 57 to 114) and finally by introducing our destiny (115 to 118).